Blotre/blog/_posts/2015-7-15-state-of-the-blotre-july-2015.md

 If Blot're can sustain infinite or near infinite growth, we project that we will become the world's largest communications platform within the year.

 ### Target Market
-But growth alone means nothing.
-Advertisers are always calling us up and demanding, "We want millennials!
-Bring out the millennials!".
-And boy do we deliver!
+Advertisers are always calling us up and demanding, "We want the millennials!
+Bring out the millennials!", and boy do we deliver!

 Blot're is for everyone, but the ideal Blot're user is an urban, western millennial in the top quarter income bracket.
 This group's disposable income, desire for authentic experiences, and high toaster usage makes them highly coveted within the industry.
 A billion little snowflakes, all perfectly unique in exactly the same way.